miquelindia90/SnakeSolutions/README.md

 ## Playing the Snake Game

-To play the Snake Game manually, you can use the `play_snake.py` script provided in the SnakeSolutions project.
+To play the Snake Game manually, you can use the provided `play_snake.py` script.

 1. Make sure you have completed the installation steps mentioned above.